-The international expert panel approved by Innovation Fund Denmark evaluates the scientific quality of the planned research activities of the project on basis of the information given in Form E. Form E as well as all other forms has to be written in English as they will be sent into international peer review.
+The international expert panel approved by Innovation Fund Denmark evaluates the scientific quality of the planned research activities of the project on basis of the information given in Form E.

+Form E as well as all other forms has to be written in English as they will be sent into international peer review.

-CVs of the persons involved in the research must be enclosed/attached to Form E (it is not sufficient that they are attached to Form A).
+CVs of the persons (max 1 page per key person, however, max 2 pages for the project manager) involved in the research must be enclosed/attached to Form E (it is not sufficient that they are attached to Form A).

 Project E1.
 Project title and acronym: (max 2 lines) Provide descriptive title in English.
-Applicant Applicant E2.
+Applicant E2.
 Name, title and organisation of main applicant: Fill in the name and title of the project leader and organisation of main applicant of the whole project.
 E3.
-Start date: The start date o f E4.
-End date: The expected end date of the project Key Staff Key Staff E5.
-Name, title, organisation, and number of working hours allocated to the scientific research by the individual participants.
-Extra lines can be added if necessary.
-CVs of the listed persons should be enclosed in E8.
-Name: Title: Hours: Institution/Company:
+Start date: The start date of the project The start date of the project 9: The expected end date of the project Key Staff E5.
+Name, title, organisat research by the indiv Extra lines can be add idual participant s. - cated to the scientific s should be enclosed in E8.
+Name: Title: Ho urs: Ins titution/Company: